 Read guidance from the Church of England for incumbents, churchwardens and PCC members.

 Please read the latest guidance regarding what to do if any repairs are needed in diocesan housing.

-Please think of creative ways you can encourage people to pray and worship at home.
+If you decide that now is not the right time to open your church building, please think of creative ways you can encourage people to pray and worship at home.
 For example: